AdobeDocs/campaign-classic.en/help/platform/using/privacy-request-management.md

 # Privacy request management {#privacy-requests}

-For a general presentation on Privacy Management, refer to [this section]().
+For a general presentation on Privacy Management, refer to [this section](../../platform/using/privacy-management.md).

 This information applies to GDPR, CCPA, PDPA, and LGPD.
-For more on these regulations, see [this section]().
+For more on these regulations, see [this section](../../platform/using/privacy-management.md#privacy-management-regulations).

-The opt-out for the Sale of Personal Information, which is specific to CCPA, is explained in [this section]().
+The opt-out for the Sale of Personal Information, which is specific to CCPA, is explained in [this section](#sale-of-personal-information-ccpa).

 >[!IMPORTANT]
 >
 >Installation procedures described in this document are applicable starting Campaign Classic 18.4 (build 8931+).
-If you are running on a previous version, refer to this [technote]().
+If you are running on a previous version, refer to this [technote](https://helpx.adobe.com/campaign/kb/how-to-install-gdpr-package-on-legacy-versions.html).

 ## About Privacy Requests {#about-privacy-requests}

-In order to help you facilitate your Privacy readiness, Adobe Campaign now allows you to handle Access and Delete requests.
+In order to help you facilitate your Privacy readiness, Adobe Campaign allows you to handle Access and Delete requests.

 The **Right to Access** and the **Right to be Forgotten** (delete request) are described in [this section](../../platform/using/privacy-management.md#right-access-forgotten).